 - Easy to use.

-- They take up space.
+- Takes up space.

 - Heat rises, so some heat is lost through the ceiling rather than circulating into the room, whereas underfloor heating heats from below.

 - Can look ugly.

 So is underfloor heating worth the cost?
 Or is it only good for warm feet?
 Underfloor heating can be a bonus, but more often than not the room will still rely on a humble radiator or alternative heat source in addition.

 Are you interested in installing home renewables?
 We have scoured the country for the best tradespeople, so that we can make sure we only recommend those we really trust.
 You can find one of these providers on our easy to use local installer map.

 Alternatively, if you would like us to find you a local installer, just fill in the form below and we will be in touch shortly!